Updates, commentary, training and advice on immigration and asylum law

-The Youth Mobility Scheme is one of the friendlier parts of the Immigration Rules.
-The route is designed to enable people aged 18-30 to live and work in the UK and is relatively straightforward to apply for, at least compared with other options for economic migration.
-Crucially, there is no requirement to have an employer to sponsor the visa or even for the applicant to necessarily intend to work in the UK, which makes it much more flexible than other routes.
+A Youth Mobility visa enables people aged 18-30 to live and work in the UK, usually for up to two years.
+It used to be called the “working holiday-maker scheme” and some people may still call it that.
+Crucially, there is no requirement to have an employer to sponsor a Youth Mobility visa or even for the applicant to necessarily intend to work in the UK, which makes it much more flexible than other work visa routes.

 Appendix Youth Mobility Scheme says: